Anglo-Norse Society in London

 The Anglo-Norse Society in London is a society based in England for advancing the education of the citizens of Britain and Norway about each other's country and way of life.

 The Society was founded in 1918 as a registered charity.
 The membership in London is both British and Norwegian.
 King Harald V of Norway is a patron, and previously held patronage jointly with Queen Elizabeth II of the United Kingdom until her death in 2022.
 The Norwegian ambassador to London is the honorary president.

 There is a similar society based in Norway, Anglo-Norse Society in Oslo (Norsk-Britisk Forening), founded in 1921 by Norwegian journalist Ella Anker.
 Famed Norwegian explorer Fridtjof Nansen served as first president of the society.

 The Anglo-Norse Society in London is a member of The Confederation of Scandinavian Societies of Great Britain and Ireland (COSCAN).
 Dating to 8 October 1950, COSCAN is a coordinating body for societies which works for cultural exchanges between UK and Ireland with the five nordic countries, Denmark, Finland, Iceland, Sweden and Norway.

+In 2019, the Society presented its records to University College London.